 Courtesy, Deer Path Inn

 Anglophiles have come in droves since 1925 to enjoy the English elements of this Tudor-style retreat in Lake Forest, just 35 miles north of Chicago.
 Completely redone to enwrap guests in casual luxury, The Deer Path Inn takes tea service so seriously it offers a menu created in collaboration with Malcom Ferris-Lay, an English Master of Tea, whose family has been in the tea trade since 1842.
 Settle into the cosseting English Room or fragrant garden to delve into a matchless afternoon tea.
 Expect a range of tea sandwiches, petit fours, and tartelettes, accompanied by a variety of loose-leaf tea.
 Staying the night?
-Consider the hotel’s new wellness package: A Good Book & Spot of Tea, which features a surprise read from a local bookstore, and a bedtime tea service complete with lavender mocktail.
+Consider the hotel’s wellness package: A Good Book & Spot of Tea, which features a surprise read from a local bookstore, and a bedtime tea service complete with a trio of literary-inspired cocktails.

-(Travel Curator may earn a commission from booking links on this page).
+Feature image, courtesy of The Hermitage Hotel.
+Travel Curator may earn a commission from booking links on this page.